vanheeringen-lab/seq2science/docs/content/workflows/alignment.md

 This column is necessary for all workflows, except the *downloading samples* workflow.
 Here you simply add the name of the assembly you want your samples aligned against and the workflow will download it for you.

 #### Descriptive_name column
 The descriptive_name column is used for the trackhub and multiqc report.
 In the trackhub your tracks will be called after the descriptive name, and in the multiqc report there will be a button to rename your samples after this column.
+The descriptive name can not contain '-' characters, but underscores '_' are allowed.

 #### Technical replicates
 Technical replicates, or any fastq file you may wish to merge, are set using the `replicate` column in the samples.tsv file.
 All samples with the same name in the `replicate` column will be concatenated into one file with the replicate name.